Expand your business into Macau - without an entity

-Employment Contracts in Macau
+Employment & Labor Laws in Macau

-- Complete identification of the parties
+- Complete identification of both parties

-- Address of the parties
+- Address of both parties

 - Place of work